Vonage/vivid-3/libs/components/src/lib/popup/README.md

 </script>
 ```
 ## Arrow
-Adds a small triangle to indicate the trigger element.
+Add the `arrow` attribute to add a small triangle to indicate the trigger element.

 - Type: `boolean`
 - Default: `false`